 Since around 20 years ago, there has been ongoing research on biosensors based on the use of microorganisms.
 In particular, the research on microbial biosensors for detecting harmful substances or monitoring the human intestinal microflora has attracted much attention along with heightened interest in environmental pollution and health as well as synthetic biology.
 Generally, light or fluorescence are used as the most efficient visualizing medium that delivers to the observer the information detected by microorganisms regarding minute changes in the environment.
 However, such optical methods are limited as the biological signals are inherently weak and the use of fluorescence requires expensive high-capacity laser and filter devices.
 Also, in the case of previous whole cell biosensors, at least 16 hours are required for the seed and main culture before the hazardous detection.
 Despite freeze dried biosensor significantly extends durability and availability of the biosensors, activity loss is inevitable [?].
 The present study sought ways to maximize the signaling amplitude through the detector-reporter coupled biosensor based on cell-cell communication genetic circuit to tackle the inherent weak signal.
 In addition, we designed a novel protocol in which the reaction ready biosensor is stored in a stable state for a long time; i.e. the microbes for the sensor are cultured and frozen for storage in optimum state so that their reaction with harmful substances can be readily estimated when required, as rapidly as less than four hours without signal loss.
 But its application is still limited because of the GMO problem which could be circumvented by investigating a novel method with cell free systems.
 One of the good examples is shown by Wan, X. et. al. They developed in-vitro based genetic circuit that enables to make low cost detection kit for viruses without the time consuming preprocessing steps [13].
 However, the applicability of biosensors, especially whole cell biosensors, are still in question as not many applications have been successfully applied in solving real world hazardous monitoring problems.
 However, significant improvement of biosensor performance has been achieved in the basis of the synthetic biology [].
 Along with the high-performance biosensors, 3D printing based fluorescence detection device that can be manufactured for less than 100 dollars is likely to be highly useful in detecting explosive materials in Africa or harmful substances in a wide area of agricultural lands.

+The mixture of the two independent cells can enhance the biosensor performance maximum 10 times greater than the conventional biosensors.
+Decoupling of the biosensor growth and reaction phases enables the blended biosensor to be free from the growth dependent promoter activities with significantly shorten reaction time of biosensor.

+Despite the direct use of these biosensors is limited due to the GMO issues, progressive improvement of synthetic biology based biosensor performance along with low cost measuring device could be highly useful for the general public in monitoring hazardous compounds such as agricultural chemicals and even explosives such as TNT in a large area of land.

+An additional obstacle to the practical availability of whole cell biosensors is that it requires long time for the sample preparation such as the cell culture.

+In spite of the freeze dried technique of biosensors, activity loss is still in problematic, especially in dry step [9].

 Rapid construction of biosensors [Pardee, K., Green, A. A., Takahashi, M. K., Braff, D., Lambert, G., Lee, J. W., … Collins, J. J. (2016).
 Rapid, Low-Cost Detection of Zika Virus Using Programmable Biomolecular Components.
 Cell, 165(5), 1255–1266. https://doi.org/10.1016/j.cell.2016.04.059]